CAPE TOWN, ZULULAND-HLUHLUWE NATIONAL PARK, ESWATINI, KRUGER NATIONAL PARK, AND SOWETO

 Arrive in Cape Town

 Welcome to South Africa’s oldest city, set on a stunning harbor in the shadow of imposing Table Mountain, where you’ll be met and escorted from the airport to your hotel.
-Meet up with your tour host and fellow travelers tonight for a welcome dinner and orientation.
+Meet up with your tour host and fellow travelers tonight for a welcome dinner at a local restaurant.
 Learn more about all this city offers here.

 Today’s all about exploring (and savoring!) this unique city.
 Join a local expert to see the highlights and charms of Cape Town.
 We’ll ascend via cable car to the top of Cape Town’s iconic landmark, Table Mountain, for incredible city and bay views.
 Then you’ll have a chance to view and photograph Table Mountain from a distance from the historic, colorful neighborhood known as Bo-Kaap (the Malay Quarter).
 The final stop is a guided Diamond Experience where you learn about the journey of a diamond direct from South Africa mines to a finger.
 Our tour ends at the vibrant V&A…

 Stunning seascapes, delicious seafood, spectacular gardens—and penguins?
 Our day on Cape Peninsula is truly extraordinary, as we pass steep mountains, secluded coves and sweeping beaches before a stop at a Hout Bay fishing village.
 Then it’s on to the Cape of Good Hope Nature Reserve, home to baboons, rheboks and Cape Mountain zebras.
 At Cape Point, soak up the majestic views at the confluence of the Atlantic and Indian Oceans.
 After lunch at a famous seafood restaurant, we’ll head to the most remarkable of the mainland African penguin colonies, Boulders Beach in Simon’s Town,…